Sir Goss:

 Sir Goss leaving Lakeside.

-Back to engines
+Back to fleet